hurc87/makers-week10/README.md

 ### Last method

-As there is no .last in javascript, I used the following code:
+As there is no .last in javascript, so I used the following code:

         function last(newArray) {